Banandy-w/Selenium-Python-Tests/README.md

 - [ ] Expand POM for another slightly more complicated feature that should also expand our understanding of Selenium.
 Likely considering Search

-# Installation to try the code
+# Try this for yourself!
 ## Requirements / Prereqs
 * [Mozilla browser](https://www.mozilla.org/en-US/firefox/new/)
 * Download [Geckodriver](https://github.com/mozilla/geckodriver/releases) and note the path to Geckdriver